-Closely related to the common idea that Melbourne’s suburbs can’t support public transport because they’re too spread-out and low-density is the idea that there are really two Melbournes: the inner city, historically older, built to high densities, and eminently suited to public transport; and the outer suburbs, built to low densities during the age of the car, and irredeemably car-dependent.
+Closely related to the common idea that Melbourne’s suburbs can’t support public transport because they’re too spread-out and low-density or that people won’t take a bus to the railway station is the idea that there are really two Melbournes: the inner city, historically older, built to high densities, and eminently suited to public transport; and the outer suburbs, built to low densities during the age of the car, and irredeemably car-dependent.

 Thus, a common theme in newspaper reports, academic papers and planning documents is to proclaim that public transport in Melbourne is doomed because of all the new housing construction taking place on the urban fringe.